TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 the individual has done or why, because we haven't bothered to ask or understand what has happened.
 If we give any actionable step, that is only based on our view of the world, not theirs.
 Which is an ultimately lopsided situation.
 We cannot know what is good for them.
-Only they can know what to do and they have to figure it out too.
+Only they can know what to do, and they have to figure it out too.
-In these instances many feedback simply doesn't make sense to the receiver.
+In these instances feedback simply doesn't make sense to the receiver.
 They are told something they feel is not true, doesn't ring right, yet there is nothing they can do.
-The step by which trust can be forged has been skipped and the quickest action was implemented.
+The step by which trust can be forged has been skipped, and the quickest action was implemented.

 >"Tell them what is wrong with them, how they can solve it, and who cares what is the truth or the circumstances.
 My job is done here."

-Even worse when there is no adequate example, which is likely not going to work either as memory is a fickle thing and it is hard to remember events that have happened somewhere during a 3-4 month timespan.
+Even worse when there is no adequate example, which is likely not going to work either as memory is a fickle thing, and it is hard to remember events that have happened somewhere during a 3-4 month time span.

-Finally the fourth requirement is trivialized away.
+Finally, the fourth requirement is trivialized away.
 No meaningful change occurs in 3-4 months.
 Especially if people aren't actively working on changing, on their own volition.
 As if there was an expectation that something could happen, by applying such cheap intervention.
 This sends a message however subtle it may be